hendrix/hendrix/docs/running-hendrix.md

 * '--reload' is implied: changes to the code will trigger reload
 * '--loud' is implied: stdout and stderr will emit directly
-* '--daemonize' is  disabled: the process will run in foreground of the currenty TTY.
+* '--daemonize' is  disabled: the process will run in foreground of the current TTY.

 ### Normal Usage
 The following outlines how to use Hendrix in your day to day life/development.